History of laparoscopic hepatectomy

 1.After the insurance coverage in 2010

 Partial hepatectomy and lateral segment resection were covered by insurance in 2010, and the number of laparoscopic liver resection cases increased rapidly.
 Most of the target diseases are primary liver cancer and metastatic liver cancer, but the proportion of liver metastases from colorectal cancer has been increasing.
 This is thought to reflect the increasing use of laparoscopic liver resection as a suitable surgical method, as oncological goals are often achieved through partial hepatectomy in surgical treatment of colorectal cancer liver metastases.
 In recent years, when comparing open and laparoscopic surgery, rather than emphasizing minimal invasiveness, reports have also been given on reduced postoperative complications and non-inferior long-term prognosis.
-The results of many meta-analyses have been reported, with less bleeding and complications, faster recovery after surgery, and shorter hospital stay, and in terms of long-term prognosis, 5-year survival rate and recurrence-free survival are superior to open liver resection.
-In most cases, there was no difference34.
-However, the evidence level was still low.
-On the other hand, laparoscopic liver resection is more difficult than normal open surgery, and it takes more time to master the technique.
-It was also recognized that it is important to consider the indications more carefully, taking into account the surgeon’s own surgical skills for each case.
-In recent years, the difficulty of laparoscopic liver resection procedures has been scored based on five items: tumor location, resection method, tumor diameter, relationship with major blood vessels, and liver function, and cases are selected according to the operator’s experience.
-An evaluation method has been proposed and its effectiveness has been demonstrated56.

 2.The Endoscopic Liver Surgery Study Group Hands-On Seminar

 As laparoscopic liver resection became more widespread, mainly at High Volume Centers, there was an urgent need for training for mastering laparoscopic liver resection and the establishment of a system for it.
-As part of activities aimed at its safe dissemination, the Endoscopic Liver Surgery Study Group Hands-on Seminar was started in 2009 under the auspices of the Japanese Society of Endoscopic Surgery7.
+As part of activities aimed at its safe dissemination, the Endoscopic Liver Surgery Study Group Hands-on Seminar was started in 2009 under the auspices of the Japanese Society of Endoscopic Surgery.
 Over two days, systematic and technical lectures are held, as well as practical training on how to perform this technique safely.
 So far, 29 sessions have been held, with a total of over 800 participants.
 As far as I know, Japan is the only country where such systematic training is being attempted on a regular and sustained basis.
 I am very happy to see that the surgeons who originally took the course are now active as experts.

 3.Liver endoscopic surgery technology certification system

 In 2004, the Japanese Society of Endoscopic Surgery introduced a technical certification system for endoscopic surgery.
-Although this is a system based on Professional Autonomy, it also covers liver resection, which is now covered by insurance, and has been implemented since 20128.
+Although this is a system based on Professional Autonomy, it also covers liver resection, which is now covered by insurance, and has been implemented since 2012.
 The target surgical procedure will be complete laparoscopic partial hepatectomy with treatment of intrahepatic vessels, and its basic technique will be evaluated using unedited video.
 Tumor identification and resection line identification using ultrasound, surgical field development for liver parenchymal resection, selection and use of surgical instruments, bleeding control, vascular exposure and resection, ensuring surgical margins, specimen extraction, etc. This is an evaluation item.
 Furthermore, cases involving resection in the craniodorsal area of the liver or liver damage are considered to be highly difficult and are subject to additional points.
-It can be said that any surgery is based on the selection of appropriate cases and surgical techniques, careful preparation, and reliable execution of basic procedures.
-This is considered to be an indicator for performing resection.
-The technical certification system for laparoscopic liver resection itself is only practiced in Japan, and combined with the training mentioned above, it is expected that this system will be disseminated as a system unique to Japan.

 4.The early days of laparoscopic liver resection